AquaticInformatics/tabular-field-data-plugin/README.md

 Most CSV files follow this general format:

-- An optional header section, with a few lines of summary text.
+- An optional preface section, with a few lines of free-form text.
 - An optional header row, with one named heading per column.
 - Zero or more data rows.